Baglihar Dam

-Baglihar Dam (Hindi: Baglihār Bāndh), also known as Baglihar Hydroelectric Power Project, is a run-of-the-river power project on the Chenab River in Baglihar road in the Ramban district of Jammu and Kashmir, India.
+Baglihar Dam (बगलिहार बाँध Baglihār Bāndh), also known as Baglihar Hydroelectric Power Project, is a run-of-the-river power project on the Chenab River in Baglihar road in the Ramban district of Jammu and Kashmir, India.

-It is located just 50 km from Ramban town, the district headquarters.
+It is located 50 km from Ramban town.

 The first power project executed by the Jammu and Kashmir Power Development Corporation, it was conceived in 1992 and approved in 1996, with construction begun in 1999.
 The project was estimated to cost US$1 billion.
 The project consists of two-stage of 450MW each.
-The first stage of the project was completed in 2008-09 and was dedicated to the nation by the Prime Minister Manmohan Singh of India.
-The second stage of the project was completed in 2015–16, and was subsequently dedicated to the nation by the Prime Minister Narendra Modi.
+The first stage of the project was completed in 2008-09 and the second stage of the project was completed in 2015–16.